hanny-bal/cafe-map/README.md

 - Five cafés had already closed and their respective websites were not reachable.
 I removed those from the data set.

 Subsequently, I added columns for my personal rating for the cafés that I have already visited, recommendations and my personal comments.
 After that, the final data set for the mapping process was ready to go.

+## Map Creation
+The map creation was straightforward.
+I used [Leaflet 1.9.4](https://leafletjs.com/) as described in the documentation and a bunch of plugins to realise my plans.
+The final map consists of three layers:
+- An overview layer of all cafés in Salzburg,
+- a layer with the cafés I visited, color-coded by rating and including my own comments and recommendations and
+- a heatmap layer to visualise the café density within the city.

+Wherever possible, I used a Content Delivery Network (CDN) to include JavaScript and CSS files.
+The map uses the CartoDB Voyager basemap due to its intuitive design that allows for easy navigation.
+The main UI elements include zoom buttons, a layer switcher, a fullscreen button, a legend (where needed), a scalebar and a search button.

+The map is embedded in a larger HTML page to provide some context for the user.